AI agent vs chatbot: difference explained

 | ROI pattern | Cost saver (saves time) | Revenue driver (creates new revenue) |

 Salesforce has a foundational walkthrough of AI agent versus chatbot from a CRM perspective.
-What we do differently in the table above is rank by "what you get", not by technical autonomy — for SMBs, ROI pattern is almost always the dimension that drives the decision, not architecture depth.
+What we do differently in the table above is rank by "what you get", not by technical autonomy.
+For SMBs, ROI pattern is almost always the dimension that drives the decision, not architecture depth.

 When does a chatbot suffice, when do you need an AI agent?